 Phone: (276) 632-3329 ext.
 20

 DeWitt brings over 30 years of experience to the Foundation in the field of education, having formerly served as teacher, coach, athletic director, principal, and most recently as the Assistant Superintendent for Instruction for the Henry County Public School system.
 DeWitt is a graduate of Lincoln Memorial University and received his master's degree in education from Radford University in 1989.
 He enjoys reading, playing golf, and is a passionate and die-hard Boston Red Sox fan.
-DeWitt and his wife, Terrilan, reside in Henry County with their son, Evan.
+DeWitt resides in Henry County with his son, Evan.

 Phone: (276) 632-3329 ext.
 14